olimorris/hledger-forecast/README.md

 #### Using with Hledger

-To work with Hledger, include the forecast file and use the `--forecast` flag.
-An example:
+To work with Hledger, include the forecast file and use the `--forecast` flag:

     hledger -f transactions.journal -f forecast.journal bal assets -e 2024-02 --forecast